wasih7/PyrEval-Flask/README.md

 4. To run, first start the server using: flask run
 5. Then, in another terminal, need to run the script: python3 tester.py:
 	1. Edit line 2 (f = open('...')) according to the path of the input text file summary which needs to be scored
+6. **NEW**: _Now, we have made the CoreNLP (decomposition parser used with PyrEval) more efficient for use with Flask.
+It should just take time for loading the annotators on the first query now and afterwards, the time for this step depends only on the particular input.
+For this change, however Stanford CoreNLP needs to be run in client-server fashion.
+Hence, we have made a script, stanford_server.py _which will find the Stanford CoreNLP directory in the PyrEval folder and start the CoreNLP server.
+To do the same, you just need to run: python3 stanford_server.py in this same directory in either a new terminal or a new terminal tab. (see point 5 above)
-6. PyrEval will then be called and the steps will be run (split, decomposition, score) and the final results returned as an ordered dictionary
+7. PyrEval will then be called and the steps will be run (split, decomposition, score) and the final results returned as an ordered dictionary
-The above should run fine with Python3
+The above should run fine with Python3.

+The type of the returned dictionary is:
+{'1&0&0' (1st sentence, 0th segmentation, 0th segment id: {'text': Sentence corresponding to this segment from the student's summary,  'SCU': ID of the matched SCU from the Pyramid/None if no match},...(other such dictionaries for each matched/not matched segment)  'raw': Raw score, 'quality': Quality score, 'coverage': Coverage score, 'comprehensive': Comprehensive score}